 Imagine how it would feel to be a small business person or an IT subcontractor who was the breadwinner in their family.
 Their source of income could dry up because of this crisis, which is not of their making and that they have not anticipated.
 At the same time, they face the long-standing problem of the loan charge looming over them, with the very grave measures that other colleagues have mentioned today.
 Some of the examples that have been mentioned are truly dreadful.
 Imagine that pressure.
 That is what we need to do today—to think about what it feels like for somebody who is a small business person or self-employed.
 I know the Minister is dutiful and well-read and, as was said earlier, he has written a biography of Adam Smith.
 I hope that he will look again at the evidence clearly and thoroughly and in the context of the current situation affecting small businesses.

-I thank the Backbench Business Committee for allowing the debate when I know they had a backlog of requests on many important issues.
+I thank the Backbench Business Committee for allowing the debate when I know it had a backlog of requests on many important issues.
 I also thank my fellow sponsors of this debate, my fellow chairs of the loan charge APPG, particularly the right hon.
 Member for Kingston and Surbiton (Sir Edward Davey), and the right hon.
 Member for Hemel Hempstead (Sir Mike Penning), who cannot attend today because he is dealing with a family medical emergency.
 We wish him well.

 I also thank the officers of the loan charge APPG and the action group.
 I can confirm that the three co-chairs of the APPG, from three different parties, all endorse the APPG report that was released tonight and is on our website.
 It is a pleasure to follow so many Members who have described in vivid terms the experiences of their constituents, so I will not dwell on those too much.
 I have similar experiences.